Documentation / Plugins

 When all URLs have been analysed, the close function is called once for each plugin.
 The idea with the close function is to close down assets that your plugin created.
 Normally the close function is nothing you need to implement.

-There are a couple of pre defined messages that will always passed around in the queue.
+There are a couple of predefined messages that are always passed around in the queue.

-• sitespeedio.setup - is the first message that will be passed to all plugins.
-When you get this message you can pass on information to other plugins.
-For example if you send pug files to the HTML plugin or JavaScript to browsertime.
+- sitespeedio.setup - the first message that will be passed to all plugins.
+When you get this message you can pass information to other plugins.
+For example, if you send pug files to the HTML plugin or JavaScript to Browsertime.

-Plugins also pass on message to each other.
-The HTML plugin also sends a html.finished message when the HTML is written to disk.
-The S3 plugin listens for that message and when it gets it it uploads the files and then sends a s3.finished message.
-And then the Slack plugin listens on s3.finished messages and then sends a Slack message.
+Plugins also pass messages to each other.
+The HTML plugin sends an html.finished message when the HTML is written to disk.
+The S3 plugin listens for that message, and when it gets it, it uploads the files and sends an s3.finished message.
+The Slack plugin then listens for s3.finished messages and sends a Slack message.

-Data from different tools are passed with three different message types:
+Data from different tools is passed with three different message types:

 You can use the sitespeed.io log to log messages.
 We use intel for logging.

-You get the log object in the context object (so there’s no need to require the log) but you you should get a specific instance so that you can filter the log/see which part of sitespeed.io that writes to the log.
+You get the log object in the context object (so there's no need to require the log), but you should get a specific instance so that you can filter the log/see which part of sitespeed.io is writing to the log.

 In the open function you can add something like this: